hackabit19/ONE-AND-ALL/README.md

 12)	It will help us to analyse which areas have higher accident rates and what is the reason behind it.

+13) The activity_main.java and activity_main.xml file contains the code for the user's app.

+14) Arduino_code.ino contains the code for the arduino board.

+15)